kdgdkd/MIDImod/README.md

 MIDImod helps you overcome common MIDI limitations and explore new creative avenues with your gear.
 Here are some key things you can achieve:

 - **Connect and Route Your Gear:**

   - Easily link any MIDI keyboard, controller, or sound module to another.

   - Direct MIDI signals exactly where needed, e.g., keyboard to synth A, pads to synth B.

   - Change MIDI channels for incoming or outgoing messages.

 - **Shape Melodies and Harmonies (Note Transformations):**

   - **Transpose:** Shift notes up or down by semitones or octaves.

   - **Create Layers & Harmonies:** Duplicate a melody to play on another sound or channel, perhaps an octave lower for a bassline, or add a harmony.

   - **Stay in Key (Scale Quantization):** Make sure your notes always fit a chosen musical scale (e.g., C Major, A Minor Pentatonic).

   - **Add Randomness:** Introduce controlled random variations to note pitches.

 - **Enhance Your Knobs and Faders (Control Change - CC - Manipulation):**

   - **Remap Controls:** Make one knob control a different parameter (e.g., CC #20 becomes CC #74 for filter control).

   - **Fine-Tune Control Ranges (Value Scaling):** Adjust how sensitive a knob is, making it cover a wider or narrower range of values.

   - **Smarter Knob Behavior (cc_type_in):**

     - **Absolute and Relative Encoders:** Receives, processes and sends absolute and relative control change signals.

     - **Accelerated Control (abs_relative):** Avoid sudden sound changes when a knob's physical position doesn't match the current parameter value. abs_relative mode will interpret changes to an absolute encoder as they were increments/decrements coming from a relative encoder.

     - **"Catch-up" Mode (abs_catchup):** With similar purpose, the MIDI output only updates when your knob "catches up" with the parameter value.

 - **New Ways to Control (Event Conversion):**

   - Use note buttons on your keyboard to send Program Changes or trigger CC messages.

   - Use how hard you play (velocity) or aftertouch pressure to dynamically control synth parameters.
 For example, assign the note velocity to open the filter cutoff, producing a Velocity Tracking effect.

 - **Switch Setups Instantly (Versions - Dynamic Presets):**

   - Create different MIDI processing setups ("versions").

   - Use a MIDI note or CC from any controller to instantly switch between these versions – like changing pages on a controller or scenes for your whole MIDI rig with one button.

 - **Build Complex Interactions (User Variables):**

   - Store values (like a CC value or note number) in temporary memory slots (var_0 to var_15).

   - Use these stored values in other rules to create more advanced, conditional MIDI effects.

 - **Control Sequencers and Synths (Transport & SysEx):**

   - Send Play/Stop/Continue to external sequencers or your DAW.

   - Send specific System Exclusive (SysEx) messages to change patches or detailed settings on your hardware synths.

 - **Integrate with Your DAW (Virtual Ports):**

   - MIDImod can create **virtual MIDI ports** on your computer.
 This means you can route MIDI from a controller through a MIDImod port, and read the processed output in any piece of software (like your DAW – Ableton Live, Logic Pro, etc.).
 It easily adds a powerful custom MIDI effects processor right into your digital workflow.

 - **Build Rhythmic Patterns (Sequencer):**

   - Create complex, multi-track sequences directly within your JSON files.
 Features include variable step length, probability, swing, micro-timing (shift), and dynamic control over every parameter per step.
 You can even import note data from standard MIDI files.

 - **Generate Melodies (Arpeggiator):**

   - Trigger a flexible arpeggiator from any MIDI input.
 Includes multiple modes (up, down, up/down, random, as-played, stutter), octave controls, and latch functionality for hands-free operation.

 - **Combine and Organize (Multiple Rule Files):**

   - You can **load several rule files at once**.
 This allows you to keep your configurations modular.
 For example, one file for your keyboard setup, another for your drum machine, and a third for global controls.
 MIDImod merges them all together.

 MIDImod is designed to be flexible.
 The configuration is done through simple JSON text files, making it powerful yet accessible.

+- **Get Visual Feedback with a Customizable TUI Monitor:**

+  - See the real-time values of your knobs and faders at a glance with a clean, text-based interface.
+You can define which controls are permanently displayed and even customize their colors for a personalized layout.

 ## Requirements